MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 // No need for a rain coat.
 ```

-The last condition is false, therefore the else block was executed.
+<span style="color: yellow"> The last condition is false, therefore the else block was executed.
 What if we have more than two conditions?
-In that case, we would use _else if_ conditions.
+In that case, we would use _else if_ conditions. </span>

 #### If Else if Else

-On our daily life, we make decisions on daily basis.
+<span style="color: yellow"> On our daily life, we make decisions on daily basis.
 We make decisions not by checking one or two conditions instead we make decisions based on multiple conditions.
 As similar to our daily life, programming is also full of conditions.
-We use _else if_ when we have multiple conditions.
+We use _else if_ when we have multiple conditions. </span>

 ```js
 // syntax